4ARMED/sri-check/README.md

 We use it for <a href="https://www.4armed.com/assess/penetration-testing/">application security reviews</a> but you can use it for whatever you like!

+## Docker
+The easiest way to run application is to build docker image provided in the repository `docker build -t sri-check:local .` and then run it as `docker run --rm sri-check:local --help`.
+See [Usage](#usage) section for more details.

 ## Install

 You need a few libraries.
 There's a `requirements.txt` file in this repo for use with pip.
 We recommend using a venv to isolate these dependencies.